Mayors hope to shake down energy companies

 From the very beginning of the Industrial Revolution, we have known they have downsides including air pollution and greenhouse gas emissions.
 But again, the gains from their use are far greater and we have accepted the bargain, gladly and unanimously.
 We know what a world without fossil fuels looks like; we used to live in it.
 It was cold, poor, dark, ignorant, starving and backwards.
 And it had its own environmental problems including intense deforestation and air pollution as people relied on wood for fuel.

 But of course, they only want to charge back the costs while keeping all the benefits.
-These mayors live in an infantile dream world with only pluses, never minuses.
+These mayors live in a dream world with only pluses, never minuses.
 Upsides and never downsides.
 And actions yield only risk-free benefits with no costs.
-People stuck in such utopian fantasies do not belong in public office.

 Nor is there any basis for claiming that fossil energy companies were secretly concealing knowledge of climate risks.
 In 1984 the CBC ran a documentary called The Greenhouse Effect and Planet Earth.
 It’s remarkable to watch it now, 35 years later.
 All the themes of today’s discussion are laid out in public.
 Scientists agree on the basic mechanism but are unsure of the pace and severity.
 It’s infeasible to give up using fossil fuels any time soon, so we’d better learn to adapt.
 While activists worry about catastrophic predictions, expert assessment of the impacts suggests there will likely be benefits—and costs.